prjemian/hklpy2/docs/source/glossary.rst

     All glossary entries should be preceded by a defining index entry with the same name.

-    In a definition, emphasize (wrap with '*') other glossary entries.

 .. _glossary:

 ==========
 Glossary
 ==========

+.. sidebar:: Italics

+    *Italics* are used in these definitions to identify other glossary entries.

 ..  index:: !axis, definition; axis